 Caribou hunting season runs from August 2nd through September 20th.
 This is the most consistent caribou herd, and they always arrive like clockwork on August 1st or 2nd.

 You will hunt hard from camp on foot spot-and-stalk style.
 Expect to put in long days and see lots of caribou.
 Tundra is difficult to walk in.
 Arrive in good shape.

 Success Rates and Trophy Quality

-The secret to success is location, location, location!
+The secret to success for Brooks Range caribou hunting is location, location, location!
 Caribou herds are tracked daily by air and this information is passed on to the guides.
 300″+ bulls are definitely possible on this hunt if the hunter is willing to pass on smaller bulls.
-Success rate on this hunt is at 95%, opportunity rates are 98%.
+Success rate on this Alaska hunting trip is at 95%, opportunity rates are 98%.
 It is important to stay mobile on this hunt so you can intercept a herd as it moves.

 While you are spot and stalk hunting for trophy caribou, it isn’t uncommon to spot an arctic grizzly… We also recommend that you purchase a wolf tag as well.

-This Outfitter guides caribou hunts in over 2,000 square miles bordering Gates of the Arctic National Park.
+This Alaska hunting Outfitter guides caribou hunting in over 2,000 square miles bordering Gates of the Arctic National Park.
 The Brooks Range is recognized as one of the most productive caribou hunting areas in all of Alaska.”